zeusdeux/isInViewport/readme.md

 var fnArray = [
                 function(){ console.log("Fn 1: %o", this); },
                 function(){ console.log("Fn 2: %o", this); }
-                //or say another function that maybe adds  elements to be tracked
+                //or say another function that maybe adds
-                //when in viewport
+                //elements to be tracked when in viewport ];
-              ];
 $( 'div:in-viewport' ).do(fnArray);
 ```